siemens/jailhouse-images/README.md

 be seen via the EFI framebuffer on a monitor or on the virtual Jailhouse console (`jailhouse console`).

+### ESPRESSObin

+The [ESPRESSObin](http://espressobin.net/tech-spec/) 1 GB edition is supported.
+Before being able to boot the SD card image, the pre-installed U-Boot needs further manual tuning (because the old vendor U-Boot lacks distro support).
+Attach to the serial port of the board and type the following on the U-Boot command line:

+    setenv bootcmd "load mmc 0:1 0x4d00000 /boot/boot.scr; source 0x4d00000"
+    saveenv
+    reset

+After that, the board will automatically start from the generated SD card image.

 Community Resources
 -------------------